Asma Agbarieh: Political career

 She was a candidate for Da'am in the elections for the 2003 elections, and headed its list for the 2006, 2009 and 2013 elections.
 The party failed to cross the electoral threshold on all three occasions, winning no seats.

 In November 2008 she ran for mayor of Tel Aviv-Yafo and a seat on its city council.
 The party received 0.45% of the ballots, which fell below the threshold percentage.

 Personal life

 She is married to actor and contractor Musa Zahalka.
-The couple has an infant son, born in January 2009, to whom they gave the universalistic name Adam.
+The couple have a son, born in January 2009, to whom they gave the universalistic name Adam.

 Despite her upbringing, she is now critical of Islam due to perceived restrictions on women as well as aspects of Sharia.
 She is an atheist.